jpmorganchase/AIKYA/README.md

 ### Does AIKYA provide privacy or security guarantees?

 No. AIKYA demonstrates federated learning mechanics only.
-It does not implement or guarantee:\n- Secure aggregation\n- Differential privacy\n- Cryptographic protections\n- Adversarial robustness
+It does not implement or guarantee: Secure aggregationDifferential privacyCryptographic protections Adversarial robustness

 ### How does AIKYA differ from centralized machine learning?